 "When it comes to mitigation measures, assessing the nationally determined contributions taken by States parties to the ICCPR under the 2015 Paris Agreement, when the State is party to both treaties, is an important starting point.
 States are under a positive obligation to take all appropriate measures to ensure the protection of human rights.
 In this context, the due diligence standard requires States to set their national climate mitigation targets at the level of their highest possible ambition and to pursue effective domestic mitigation measures with the aim of achieving those targets. (...)
 States should act with due diligence when taking mitigation and adaptation action, based on the best science.
 This is an individual responsibility of the State, relative to the risk at stake and its capacity to address it.
-A higher standard of due diligence applies in respect of those States with significant total emissions or very high per capita emissions (whether these are past or current emissions), given the greater burden that their emissions place on the global climate system, as well as to States with higher capacities to take high ambitious mitigation action."
+A higher standard of due diligence applies in respect of those States with significant total emissions or very high per capita emissions place on the global climate system, as well as to States with higher capacities to take high ambitious mitigation action."98

 - 93. Finally, the Seabed Disputes Chamber itself established that State obligations such as the duty of due diligence change in light of new developments, such as new scientific knowledge (see paragraph 86) and are not stagnant. - 94.
-The aforementioned interpretation is further informed by academic literature and, as referenced above (see Section IV.B. above), by Article 31 of the Vienna Convention on the Law of Treaties.
+The aforementioned interpretation is further informed by academic literature99 and, as referenced above (see Section IV.B. above), by Article 31 of the Vienna Convention on the Law of Treaties.
 To recall, Article 31(3)(c) VCLT specifically provides that "any relevant rules of international law applicable in the relations between the parties" shall be taken into account when interpreting a treaty.
-Thereby, the provision emphasises "the 'unity of international law' and the sense in which rules should not be considered in isolation of general international law." - 95.
+Thereby, the provision emphasises "the 'unity of international law" and the sense in which rules should not be considered in isolation of general international law."100 - 95.
 The International Law Commission's Report on the Fragmentation of International Law concluded that Article 31(3)(c) VCLT reflects the reality that international law is a dynamic legal system and that therefore "[r]ules of international law subsequent to the treaty to be interpreted may be taken into account especially where the concepts used in the treaty are open or evolving."
 The Report continues: "[t]his is the case, in particular, where: (a) the concept is one which implies taking into account subsequent, technical, economic or legal developments."
 101 Above, we have demonstrated how UNCLOS is framed in a manner that allows for an evolving understanding of its provisions (see paragraph 79), and for 'unsuspected' developments, including new forms of pollutants to be included in its definition of pollution (see paragraph 81). - 96.
-As explained by the ILC Special Rapporteur on Fragmentation of International Law, Martti Koskenniemi, systemic integration, as provided for under Article 31(3)(c) VCLT counters the idea:
+As explained by the ILC Special Rapporteur on Fragmentation of International Law, Martti Koskenniemi, systemic integration, as provided for under Article 31(3)(c) VCLT counters the idea: "that international tribunals or law-applying (treaty) bodies are not entitled to apply the law that goes 'beyond' the four corners of the constituting instrument', instead submitting that: